 Although the public hysteria over DWI related intoxication manslaughter is extreme, it doesn’t mean that every case results in a guilty verdict for the accused nor that every accused party is guilty.
-If yourself or a close loved one were charged with intoxicated manslaughter in Travis County, The Law Office of Jackson F. Gorski can help you.
-You can reach Jack by calling 512-960-4646.
+If you or a close loved one were charged with intoxicated manslaughter in Travis County, The Law Office of Jackson F. Gorski can advocate aggressively on your behalf.

 In the State of Texas, manslaughter is defined under the Texas Penal Code Chapter 19.04 (a) and in essence determines that manslaughter under this section of the penal code is when anyone “recklessly and carelessly causes the death of an individual.”

 Intoxication Manslaughter can be charged to any person who causes the death of another person while operating any form of machinery while impaired.
 Machinery can include watercraft, rides in amusement parks, motorcycles and other machine equipment.

 A person doesn’t have to be driving a vehicle or operating machinery and causing a death to be charged with intoxication manslaughter.
 If a person causes the death of another person due to being intoxicated, machine involved or not, the offense will be classified as intoxication manslaughter.
 Even if a passenger in your own vehicle was killed in an collision that didn’t involve another vehicle the charge will apply.

 Intoxication Manslaughter under State of Texas Penal Code 49.08 is classified as a 2nd Degree Felony.
 A felony in the 2nd degree is punishable by a prison sentence of 2-to-20 years in a TDCJ operated prison facility.